Thomas-Heusdens/seo-metadata-microservice/ROADMAP.md

 * Introduce **OAuth 2.0 / OpenID Connect** login option
 * Preserve JWT support for API clients
+* Use of refresh and access tokens with HttpCookies

 ### 🎛 UI Upgrade: